 Updated Course Scheduling Process

-The Council has introduced several updated features for course sponsorship in 2016 and 2017.
-One new feature is the complimentary advertising in the Official CRS Annual Course Listing which will be distributed with our Jan/Feb issue of The Residential Specialist.
-To be included in this featured advertisement, you must book your CRS Course by November 30, 2016.
-You can submit a request at any time, but your 2017 course submissions will not be included in our 2017 Official Course Listing.
+The Council has introduced several updated features for course sponsorship.
+One new feature is the complimentary advertising in the Official CRS Semi-Annual Course Listing which will be distributed with our Jan/Feb and July/August issue of The Residential Specialist.
+To be included in one of these featured advertisement, you must book your CRS Course by November 30th and May 15th.
+You can submit a request at any time, but your course submissions will not be able to include it in our Official Course Listing and Semi-Annual Promotions.